rednafi/serve-init/README.md

 ## Deployment

-There's a template CI that uses GitHub Actions to deploy a simple service
+The template `.github/workflows/deploy.yml` uses GitHub Actions to deploy a simple REST API defined in the `app` directory.